apache/skywalking-website/docs/README.md

   - header: SkyWalking Nginx LUA 0.1.0 release
     content: Support tracing and collect metrics from Nginx server.
     time: Mar.
 10th, 2020
-  - header: Welcome Ming Wen as new committer
-    content: Based on his continuous contributions, Ming Wen (a.k.a [moonming](https://github.com/moonming)) has been voted as a new committer.
-    time: Mar.
-9th, 2020